 Explaining how the company operates can get pretty complex.
 One of the frequently used business model frameworks is Business Model Canvas (Alex Osterwalder describes it in his book “Business Model Generation”).
 This model effectively grasps all key elements of how a company operates and enables one to see the big picture.

-Adding catchy visuals and schemes to this framework will help you get people’s interest and support understanding of the specific business model.
-Here we share ideas of how you can present full picture and details of BMC on a slide in clear and simple way.
+Adding catchy visuals and diagrams to illustrate this framework will help you get people’s interest and support understanding of the specific business model.
+Here we share ideas of how you can present the full picture and details of BMC on a slide in a clear and simple way.

-When designing the graphics for the Canvas, we wanted to help people use this model without extra hassle.
-So they can focus on fulling the Canvas content, not making the graphics.
+When designing the graphics for the canvas, we wanted to help people use this model without extra hassle.
+So they can focus on fulling the canvas content, not creating the graphics from scratch.
 Tell us, if we managed :).
-One of the first user response was:
+One of the first user testimonials was: